nfrechette/acl/README.md

 ### Windows, Linux, and OS X

-1. Install the proper compiler for your platform
+1. Install CMake 3.2 or higher, Python 3, and the proper compiler for your platform
-2. Install CMake 3.2 or higher
-3. Install Python 3
-4. Generate the IDE solution with: `python make.py`
+2. Generate the IDE solution with: `python make.py`
    The solution is generated under `./build`
    Note that if you do not have CMake in your `PATH`, you should define the `ACL_CMAKE_HOME` environment variable to something like `C:\Program Files\CMake`.
-5. Build the IDE solution with: `python make.py -build`
+3. Build the IDE solution with: `python make.py -build`
-6. Run the unit tests with: `python make.py -unit_test`
+4. Run the unit tests with: `python make.py -unit_test`
-7. Run the regression tests with: `python make.py -regression_test`
+5. Run the regression tests with: `python make.py -regression_test`

 ## Performance metrics